There are lots of people in the world who have never tried quail eggs. You’re here, right? That makes you one of them!

 How do people describe the taste and texture of quail eggs?

 Like we said, quail eggs taste similar to chicken eggs.
 You may notice the italics there.
 It’s ‘cause they don’t really taste like them.
-(And yes, we’re a bit biased when it comes to the superior qualities of quail eggs, so take this with a grain of salt… no, really, salt is a great way to top a boiled or fried quail egg!)
+(And yes, we’re a bit biased when it comes to the amazing qualities of quail eggs, so take this with a grain of salt… no, really, salt is a great way to top a boiled or fried quail egg!)

 But they really do taste different.
 Most people use a range of words to describe this taste, texture and feeling, like…